beiyi1996/resume/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### Deployment
-use github action to deploy
+use github action watch master branch to deploy.